kousuke-nakano/jQMC/examples/example06/README.md

 [!NOTE]
 > The `-j3` option in `jqmc-tool` controls how the atomic orbital (AO) basis is partitioned by Gaussian exponent strength for each nucleus.
 When you specify `ao-small`, `jqmc-tool` sorts each atom’s contracted AOs by the exponent of the primitive shell with the largest coefficient, divides them into **three** equal groups, and retains only the central group (i.e., 1/3).
 Specifying `ao-medium` divides into **four** groups and keeps the **two** central groups (i.e., 2/4), while `ao-large` divides into **five** groups and keeps the **three** central groups (i.e., 3/5).
 Using `ao` or `ao-full` disables any partitioning and includes all AOs from the original dataset.
 Using `mo` includes all MOs.
 This mechanism lets you tailor the trade-off between computational cost and accuracy by focusing on the most representative subset of basis functions.

-## Optimize a trial WF (VMCopt)
+## Optimize a trial WF (VMC)
 The next step is to optimize variational parameters included in the generated wavefunction.
 More in details, here, we optimize the two-body Jastrow parameter and the matrix elements of the three-body Jastrow parameter.

-You can generate a template file for a VMCopt calculation using `jqmc-tool`.
+You can generate a template file for a VMC calculation using `jqmc-tool`.
 Please directly edit `mcmcopt.toml` if you want to change a parameter.

 ```bash
 % jqmc-tool vmc generate-input -g